20515 - MANAGING BUSINESS GOVERNMENT RELATIONS

 Interdependence between private enterprises and public institutions is a central factor in the evolution of modern economies; it appears in many different forms and is a key variable in international competition.
 An understanding of the interactions between private companies and public institutions is a primary element in the education of a modern manager.
 This is further enhanced by globalization, regionalization and the digital economy.
 These phenomena, indeed, challenge the idea of a single government interface for businesses and require managers to understand governmental decision-making processes at the local, national, and supranational and international level.
 The objective of the course is threefold: - to develop an understanding of the range and the extent of business-government relations; - to consider how collaborations between public and private institutions contribute to the feasibility, quality and implementation of public policies; - to develop concrete skills in order to manage these relations effectively at the national and international level.

-After two introductory lessons (Sessions #1-2) aimed at defining the fields of interaction and collaboration between the private and the public sector and the main stakeholders involved in BGR, the course introduces cutting-edge research and develops professional skills related to two main blocks:
+After an introductory lesson aimed at defining the fields of interaction and collaboration between the private and the public sector and the main stakeholders involved in BGR, the course introduces cutting-edge research and develops professional skills related to two main blocks:

-- Business and government for sustainable development (Sessions #3-10): lessons aimed at understanding the main forms of collaborations to sustain economic and social development;
+- Business and government for sustainable development: lessons aimed at understanding the main forms of collaborations to sustain economic and social development;

 - Define and to describe the fields of interaction and collaboration between the private and the public, the main stakeholders involved into the BGR, and the reasons that lead to BGR.